Coprinus Pers.

 GenusCoprinus (inkcaps)

-FamilyAGARICACEAE (mushrooms, dapperlings and parasols, agaric)
+FamilyAGARICACEAE (mushrooms, dapperlings and parasols, puffballs and bird’s-nests)

 OrderAGARICALES (mushrooms and toadstools)